Would You Like to Know How to Spot a Cheater?

 As Esther Perel once quipped, infidelity is the only sin mentioned twice in the Ten Commandments.
 One for doing it, and one for even thinking about it.
 One commandment forbids the actual act of adultery.
 Another commandment forbids even the desire for an attractive other.

 This research confirms an ancient truth about the human condition.
-The eyes truly are a window into the soul…or at least into the potentially cheating heart.
+The eyes truly are a window into the soul…or at least into the potentially cheating heart, or what Gottman calls the Cheater’s Cascade.

 “With the advent of social media, and thus the increased availability of and access to alternative partners, understanding how people avoid the temptation posed by alternative partners may be more relevant than ever to understanding relationships.”
 Jim McNulty.